-e any challenges the state faces in complying with the Synar regulation.
-(Check apply and describe each challenge in the text box below it.)
-Limited resources for law enforcement of youth access laws Limited workforce within law enforcement agencies, especially within the vastly rural parts of the state, makes it difficult to commit to regular enforcement activities for youth access laws.
-Limited resources for activities to support enforcement and compliance with youth tobacco access laws The North Dakota legislative body continues to make reductions to DoH's Tobacco Prevention and Control Program budget which will impact activities to support enforcement and compliance with youth tobacco access laws.
+3. e any challenges the state faces in complying with the Synar regulation.
+(Check apply and describe each challenge in the text box below it.) $\boxtimes$ a.
+Limited resources for law enforcement of youth access laws Limited workforce within law enforcement agencies, especially within the vastly rural parts of the state, makes it difficult commit to regular enforcement activities for youth access laws. b.
+Limited resources for activities to support enforcement and compliance with youth tobacco access laws $\boxtimes$ c.
 Limitations in the state youth tobacco access laws Penalties for minors possessing or purchasing tobacco is minimal and seldom enforced.
 A minor who possesses or purchases tobacco is an infraction with a \$25 fee associated with it.
 Currently, North Dakota does not classify ENDs products as tobacco, therefore, retailers do not need a tobacco license to sell ENDs.
-ENDs are not taxed as a tobacco product and therefore low in price when compared to cigarettes, cigars and the like.
-Limited public support for enforcement of youth tobacco access laws
+ENDs are not taxed as a tobacco product and therefore really low in price when compared to cigarettes, cigars and the like. d.
+Limited public support for enforcement of youth tobacco access laws $\boxtimes$ e.
+Limitations on completeness/accuracy of list of tobacco outlets Letters are sent via mail to all tobacco retailers in the state describing the youth tobacco access laws.
+Many of these letters are returned to us due to inaccurate mailing addresses. f.
+Limited expertise in survey methodology g.
+Laws/regulations limiting the use of minors in tobacco inspections

-Division many issues.
-For one, the license list cannot be downloaded into an editable format.
-The list can only be provided to our Division in a PDF document which has to be manually transferred into an Excel document.
-When letters are sent out to the tobacco retailers using the AG's license list, many of them get returned because of inaccurate mailing addresses.
-Limited expertise in survey methodology Laws/regulations limiting the use of minors in tobacco inspections Difficulties recruiting youth inspectors School begins in August for most North Dakota schools which makes it difficult to recruit younger youth for Synar inspections occurring in the month of August however, changing the protocol to only use youth ages 18-20 significantly helped in the recruitment.
-This is due to being able to use young adults in college.
-Issues regarding the balance of inspections conducted by youth inspectors age 15 and under Issues regarding the balance of inspections conducted by one gender of youth inspectors Geographic, demographic, and logistical considerations in conducting inspections North Dakota has 36 of 53 counties as "frontier" (fewer than 6 persons per square mile).
+School begins in August for most North Dakota schools which makes it difficult to recruit youth for Synar inspections occurring in the month of August. i.
+Issues regarding the balance of inspections conducted by youth inspectors age 15 and under j.
+Issues regarding the balance of inspections conducted by one gender of youth inspectors $\boxtimes$ k.
+Geographic, demographic, and logistical considerations in conducting inspections North Dakota has 36 of 53 counties as "frontier" (fewer than 6 persons per square mile).
 Distance, size of communities, and population dynamics affect many aspects.
 Logistically, youth inspectors and adult escorts must plan to conduct Synar compliance checks over many days and travel hundreds of miles by car to reach the statewide sample of outlets.
 Youth inspectors from different areas of the state are employed to reduce the number of outlets inspected and miles traveled by each youth.
-Cultural factors (e.g., language barriers, young people purchasing for their elders)

-The North Dakota Attorney General's office is responsible for the administration of tobacco licenses in the state.
-The software the AG uses to collect and prepare a license list is archaic and estimated to be older than 20 years.
-This causes our l C checks on the reservations without permission from tribal authorities.
-The Ι Department of Health has been working with the tribes in tobacco prevention and control issues.
+1. Cultural factors (e.g., language barriers, young people purchasing for their elders) $\boxtimes$ m.
+Issues regarding sources of tobacco under tribal jurisdiction Tribes are sovereign Nations; therefore, the State is unable to conduct compliance checks on the reservations without permission from tribal authorities.
+The Department of Health has been working with the tribes in tobacco prevention and control issues.
 In addition, efforts have been made to create a compact with tribal authorities to tax tobacco products.
 The Department of Health will continue to work with North Dakota tribes to further these goals.
-The Department of Human S Services, too, will continue to build relationships with the tribes of North Dakota.
+The Department of Human Services, too, will continue to build relationships with the tribes of North Dakota. n.
+Other challenges (Please list.)

-APPENDIX A: FORMS 1-5
+APPENDIX A: FORMS 1-5 TEMPLATES